 FUSION events are a blend of art, fashion, special effects, videos, story and performance, in a visually stunning presentation.
 It includes stunning handmade and hand-painted costumes and makeup, elaborate stage design, complex choreography, and a storyline that blends everything together into something big and bold.
 It also gives the opportunity for talented young artists from different performance genres to be recognized and appreciated on the big stage.
 Shows often have a cast of over 75 young artists on stage and a crew of 15 working behind the scenes on the production.

-Since the first show in 2011, visual artist and entrepreneur Matt LeBlanc has created and developed six unique productions, which was presented during ten events in front of over 8,000 people in Moncton, Fredericton and Caraquet.
+Since the first show in 2011, visual artist and entrepreneur Matt LeBlanc has created and developed six unique productions, which was presented during eleven events in front of almost 10,000 people in Moncton, Fredericton and Caraquet.
 The FUSION team has worked tirelessly at building the productions to where it is today.
 With over 30 key partners and suppliers from the business community, the concept is solid and ready for growth outside the region.

 Artists and arts organizations are an important resource on our path to building stronger connections and stronger communities.
 We believe the arts and our events are a way to engage our communities and make them stronger as a whole.